DigiBP/Team-Watermelons/README.md

 5. Place a complaint
 6. Request an investigation for a payment issue

 Helpica.ch strives to digitalize its supporting processes.
 With their innovative business idea, they focus on delivering and developing a user-friendly App.
-Nevertheless, for the founder of Helpica and his team, it is essential that also processes around the app, in this case, the feedback-management process is efficient, and paint points of today's as-is process are eliminated.
+Nevertheless, for the founder of Helpica and his team it is essential that also processes around the app, in this case the feedback-management process, is efficient, and paint points of today's as-is process are eliminated.

 # Current As-Is Process 🔍
 The following figure, shows the current feedback-management process of Helpica.